-50. To inform your promotional strategy, Ipsos MORI will share interim response rate reports with providers three times a week whilst the survey is live.
+- 49. Ipsos MORI will share interim response rate reports with providers whilst the survey is live.
 This includes response rates at the provider overall, as well as at course, department and CAH-levels.
-Your NSS Main and Second contacts will have access to these reports and will either issue them to relevant members of staff or be able to provide you with more information.

-- 51. The sharing of response rates is subject to restrictions.
+Your NSS Main and Second contacts will have access to these reports and will either issue them to relevant members of staff or be able to provide you with more information. - 50.
+The sharing of response rates is subject to restrictions.
 Therefore, please read the section below carefully to ensure your provider's practice is compliant with the guidelines.
-NSS contacts have the responsibility to ensure that these guidelines are followed. - 52.
+NSS contacts have the responsibility to ensure that these guidelines are followed. - 51.
 Please note that the figures quoted in the NSS response rate reports are based on data collected during the fieldwork period.
 At the end of the NSS fieldwork, the NSS data undergo a cleaning process.
 Part of this involves removing any 'bad' interviews; these are interviews where the respondent has selected 'Not applicable' for all of the core NSS questions or for a whole section of questions (e.g. 'the teaching on my course'), as an example.
 Due to this cleaning process, response rates in the final data may not match the response rate reports.